 Ayurveda Basics

-Ayurveda is the oldest surviving body of knowledge about health in a holistic sense and originated in India over 3000 years ago.
-Ayurvedic knowledge about Indian kings who moved with their tribe came to Sri Lanka quite early on and has remained alive here to this day.
-'Ayus'= life, 'veda' = science/knowledge, i.e. the knowledge of life, is considered the mother of all healing arts.
-However, this Ayurvedic healing knowledge is not linked to a country, to a specific time, culture or religion, but is universal in nature and can be used anywhere and at all times.
-It is important to understand the principles of Ayurveda and implement them in your own environment.
+Ayurveda is the oldest known holistic system of health and healing, originating in India more than 3.000 years ago.
+Through Indian kings who migrated with their tribes, Ayurvedic knowledge reached Sri Lanka at an early stage and has remained alive here to this day.
+“Ayus” means life, and “Veda” means knowledge or science — together meaning “the knowledge of life.”
+Ayurveda is considered the mother of all healing arts.
+This ancient healing wisdom is not limited to any country, era, culture, or religion; it is universal in nature and can be applied anywhere and at any time.
+The essential task is to understand the principles of Ayurveda and integrate them into one’s own life.

-Vata — translated as much as “to move” or “wind” and is formed from air and ether.
-It is the movement principle in our body.
+Vata translates roughly as “movement” or “wind” and is formed from air and ether.
+It represents the principle of movement within the body.

-Pitta — means “heating” or “bile” and is derived from the element of fire with a small amount of water.
-It is the implementation principle on the physical and mental level and is responsible for all metabolic and digestive processes, as well as for human intelligence and mental abilities.
+Pitta means “to heat” or “bile” and arises from the element of fire with a small proportion of water.
+It represents the principle of transformation on both the physical and mental levels and is responsible for all metabolic and digestive processes, as well as for intelligence and mental abilities.

-Kapha — is translated as “holding together” or “slime” and is formed from water and soil.
-It is the principle of stability and gives the body structure (skeleton, tissue), strength, potency, rest, endurance and resilience.
+Kapha is translated as “that which holds together” or “phlegm” and is formed from water and earth.
+It represents the principle of stability and gives the body structure (skeleton and tissues), strength, vitality, calmness, endurance, and resistance.

-The aim of Ayurveda is a healthy, long life.
-Health is reflected in a beautiful, clear skin, in mental clarity, in ability to concentrate and one brilliant mind, in Physical strength and endurance, and in a positive charisma.
+The goal of Ayurveda is a healthy and long life.
+According to Ayurveda, health is reflected in clear and beautiful skin, mental clarity, concentration, intelligence, physical strength and endurance, and a positive radiance.

 Ayurvedic diet